gdusbabek/collene/README.md

 The good news is that there is a ton of low hanging performance fruit.
 Go for it.

-## Bugs That I Know About
+## TODOs and Bugs That I Know About

-There were some here, but I fixed them.
+1. `TestIndexing` currently fails because the write lock cannot be obtained across invocations.
+1. Use Cassandra-unit for testing.
+1. Travis-CI builder.
 1. Clean up the column families. cmeta and clock could be combined if I ever figure out how to write an empty lock.
-2. Will need another column family that can store a collection of all the file names.
+1. Will need another column family that can store a collection of all the file names.
 I've noted somewhere else how it would be wise to break this out into N rows, rather than a single row.
-3. `TestIndexing` currently fails because the write lock cannot be obtained across invocations.
+1. Multi-directory writing and merging (without IO penalty).

 ## So Then...